Battle of Deeg

 The Battle of Deeg, fought on 13 November 1804, took place outside Deeg, now in the Bharatpur district of Rajasthan, India.
 A force of the British East India Company led by Major General John Henry Fraser defeated a Maratha force under Yashwantrao Holkar and a force of Hindu Jats led by Maharaja Ranjit Singh.
 Fraser was himself mortally wounded in the attack.
 The British captured about 87 guns of the enemy's 160.
-British casualties were over 640 killed or wounded.
+British casualties were 643 killed or wounded.
 Maratha casualties were estimated at over 2,000.

 "The British loss was heavy - 643 killed and wounded", including General Fraser.

 The action was followed up by a Siege of Deeg Fort (11 - 24 December 1804).